Today is my 12th Anniversary! (warning- dated pictures ahead)

 AND they have DAILY giveaways!
 Sign up for the daily delivery and keep an eye out for the daily delivery question (M-F)!
 A winner will be chosen and they’ll send the winner a prize.
 They can be diapers, or a boppy, bottles, binkies etc… can you believe they do this all for free?
 They want to be a helpful community resource, and they are!
 A LOT of the questions and videos are about pregnancy and newborns right now, but you can ask any question you want- about any age.
 Intermountain Moms is for moms, all moms, even mom’s of emotional preteens, so feel free to ask any question you have.
 I have a few questions of my own I’m going to add- maturation and all…

 “This is a sponsored post written by me on behalf of Intermountain Healthcare.
-All opinions are 100% my own.”Don't miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+All opinions are 100% my own.”Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!